 Although not providing a pain-o-meter that will separate the honest pain sufferer from the malingering fraudster, neuroimaging and other technologies can play a positive role in helping to change norms, to inform interpretation of existing laws and regulations, and contribute to establishing new legal standards.
-These technologies may never produce definitive measurements of pain its and associated distress.
-And, they may never surmount the problem of pain's incommensurability across subjects.
-Yet, they can shed light on mechanisms of pain chronification, the biological correlates of chronic pain, and the neurological bases of chronic pain without lesion.
-This should allow fact-finders and decision-makers to recognize chronic pain in the courtroom, should allow judges to better interpret administrative regulations relating to chronic pain, and should lead to the revision of the Social Security Disability regulations to provide greater guidance on when a person may be disabled by chronic pain.
+These technologies may never produce definitive measurements of pain and its and associated distress.
+And, they may not fully surmount the problem of pain's incommensurability across subjects.
+Yet, they can shed light on pain's mechanisms and neurological bases.
+This should allow fact finders and decision makers to recognize chronic pain in the courtroom, should allow judges to better interpret regulations and doctrines relating to chronic pain, and should lead to the revision of relevant regulations to provide greater guidance on when a person may be disabled by chronic pain.